sebastian-ahmed/stock_tools/README.md

 ```

 # Example Output
-Below is the report output from running either of the above examples with the `--fetch_quotes` option enabled:
+Below is the report output from running either of the above examples with the `--fetch_quotes` option enabled.
+Note that the table in the "SALES REPORT" section lists sales which can be reported for tax purposes.
+The "HOLDINGS REPORT" section is informational and useful in the sense that you can see the holdings with gains and losses across all your brokerage accounts.

 ```
 Running with arguments: Namespace(infile='pkg/examples/stocks_example.json', outfile=None, date_start=None, date_end=None, fetch_quotes=True)